TranNhatTan14/Obsidian/content/Zettelkasten/Machine Learning Operations.md

 - Develop and implement ML model to solve specific bussiness problems
 - Perform hyperparameter tuning to make sure the model training process is optimized

+Understanding Machine Learning Operations (MLOps) is essential for any data scientist, engineer, or leader to ==take machine learning models from a local notebook to a functioning model in production==.
+This course introduces you to the key processes, phases, and levels of MLOps, including ==design, development, deployment, and monitoring==.
+You'll discover how ==automation== enables organizations to efficiently launch, monitor, and update their machine learning models.

 # Design

 The design phase is the most important phase within the machine learning lifecycle.
 Without a decent objective and high-quality data, the other two phases might fail